Developing low-cost but high-quality virtual simulators is increasingly efficient

-For all of us, solving anything in life requires doing, making mistakes, and learning from them.
+For all of us, solving anything in life requires making a mistake or two and therein learning from them.
 With enough experience, each of us develops a unique way to accomplish a task or tackle a problem.

-The breakthrough of low-cost virtual reality simulators is radically enabling—and personalizing--their training.
-Relatively inexpensive to create using commercial off-the-shelf (COTS) products, these simulators can have footprints no larger than an office chair and desk to fit inside living quarters.
+The breakthrough of low-cost virtual reality simulators is radically enabling and personalizing their training.
+These simulators are relatively inexpensive to create using commercial off-the-shelf (COTS) products and can have footprints no larger than an office chair and desk, fitting easily inside living quarters.

 These simulators are cost-effective for the Department of Defense and give warfighters anytime access to good-fidelity training.
 By giving them realistic, hands-on training tools to perform practice reps and build experience through trial and error, they can become mission-ready faster.